ElazarK/content-docs/playbooks/C2SEC_Domain_Scan.md

+---
+id: c2sec-domain-scan
+title: C2SEC Domain Scan
+---

 Launches a C2sec scan by domain name and waits for the scan to finish by polling its status in pre-defined intervals.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.